OpenAssistantGPT/chatbot-sdk/.changeset/ten-experts-confess.md

 '@openassistantgpt/ui': minor
 ---

-Add feature to support extensions in our chat compoenent, improve chat header in mobile mode
+Add feature to support extensions in our chat compoenent, improve chat header in mobile mode.